 WHO IS KAO KALIA YANG?
 Kao Kalia Yang is a Hmong-American and the author of our 2020 Fox Cities Reads, The Latehomecomer.
-Yang's visit to the Fox Cities is just three months away.
+Yang's virtual presentation will be held on October 11 at 6:00pm.
 Her story is a moving and inspirational tale.
 One Fox Cities reader

 Our mission is to celebrate books and authors to build an engaged community of readers.
 Our goal every year for the last twelve years has been to keep our events free of charge.
 This year we are asking patrons of our festival to help us